Temperz87/VTOLVR-Multiplayer/README.md

 # VTOLVR-Multiplayer
-The Multiplayer Mod for VTOLVR by .
+The Multiplayer Mod for VTOL VR by .
 Marsh.Mello .